Industry Insights

 1. Turn on native B2B on Shopify

 In your Shopify admin, create your first company account, then build a catalog with the pricing that company should see.
 On Basic, Grow, and Advanced you get up to three catalogs; Plus removes that limit.
 This alone lets approved buyers log in and order at their own prices.
-Our Shopify B2B portal setup guide walks through the account and catalog steps in detail.
+Our full walkthrough of how to set up wholesale on Shopify covers the whole sequence, and our Shopify B2B portal setup guide goes deeper on the account and catalog steps.

 2. Decide how buyers see wholesale pricing